 - Weight11.2 ounces

-Despite being last on our list, this box grater and built-in storage tub should not be underestimated.
-This is a rust-resistant stainless-steel box grater that is a little tougher to wear, but still ideal for those who know they won’t be using their box grater too much.
-KitchenAid are rightly proud of their item too and have even gone as far as to provide a replacement service and limited lifetime warranty.
+Despite being last on our list, this grater and built-in storage tub should not be underestimated.
+It is a decent choice for those who know they won’t be using it too much.
+KitchenAid is rightly proud of its item too and has even gone as far as to provide replacement service and limited lifetime warranty.